-After increasing and leveling off in recent years, new single-family home size continued along a general trend of decreasing size during the start of 2017.
+After increasing and leveling off in recent years, new single-family home size continued along a general trend of decreasing size during the third quarter of 2017.
 This change marks a reversal of the trend that had been in place as builders focused on the higher end of the market during the recovery.
-As the entry-level market expands, including growth for townhouses, typical new home size is expected to decline.
-According to first quarter 2017 data from the Census Quarterly Starts and Completions by Purpose and Design and NAHB analysis, median single-family square floor area was slightly lower at 2,389 square feet.
-Average (mean) square footage for new single-family homes declined to 2,628 square feet.
+As the entry-level market expands, NAHB expects typical new home size to fall as well.
+According to third quarter 2017 data from the Census Quarterly Starts and Completions by Purpose and Design and NAHB analysis, median single-family square floor area was slightly lower at 2,378 square feet.
+Average (mean) square footage for new single-family homes declined to 2,518 square feet.